Self Employed Mortgages – Criteria Criteria Criteria….

 Your SA302 cannot normally be more than 18 months old.
 If your net profit has decreased the Lender will usually go off the latest year and want an explanation as to why it has dropped.

-There can be occasions where a Limited Company is performing well in terms of net profit but the Directors are not drawing their dividend – this type of applicant can be disadvantaged in terms of maximum borrowing capacity because there is not as much income that can be declared.
+There can be occasions where a Limited Company is performing well in terms of net profit but the Directors are not drawing their dividend – these type of applications can be disadvantaged in terms of maximum borrowing capacity because there is not as much income that can be declared.

 All is not lost though because there are Lenders out there that will consider using your share of the net profit rather than salary + dividends.

 Minimum Trading Period

 The minimum trading period for self-employed or Limited Company Directors is 1 year although there are Lenders who want longer than that.